TradeMe/angular-master-class-exercises/ngrx/step-7-reactor-to-facade-architecture.md

-## Exercise: Refactor Effects to use Facade Architecture
+## Exercise: Refactor to use Facade Architecture

 Effects decorators are not obvious processes.
 Another approach to managing async activities is to use a facade class to expose the properties desired and publish methods that hide all Store and RESTful server interactions.